redux-saga/saga-query/README.md

   enough](https://medium.com/swlh/should-you-use-usememo-in-react-a-benchmarked-analysis-159faf6609b7)?
 - What happens when you're fighting against a data sync library that doesn't do exactly what you need it to do?
+- What happens when data is not caching as efficiently as you want it to?
 - What happens when you want to reuse your business logic for another platform (e.g. a cli) and can't use `react`?